In this Power BI Tutorial, we will learn what is Power BI Clustered Column Chart? Also, we will discuss:

 The clustered chart is very simple and easy to use.
 Let us create to understand how it works and how to create with an example.
 Here is the step-by-step guide to creating a clustered column chart using Excel data on Power BI.

 For creating a Clustered column chart, we have to prepare data or we can download it from the browser.
-Here we are using sample excel data on basis of the Product’s finances report.
-Your data may be a SharePoint list, SQL database, Excel datasheet, or a text file, etc.
+Here, we are using sample Excel data on basis of the Product’s finances report.
+Your data may be a SharePoint list, SQL database, Excel datasheet, or text file, etc.

 Open Power BI Desktop > Get Data > More… > All/File > Excel > Connect.

 Then select the excel data from the local system and click on open.

 After clicking on open, it will redirect to the navigator page.
 Now, on the navigator page navigate the Selected excel data > click on Load.

 On the Report Page, under visualizations select the clustered column chart.
 For example, we will create data that visualize the total Profit by Product and Country, and for this visualization drag these data from the field: